starchyunderscore/w11-nonadmin-utils/README.md

 ---

-See [here](https://github.com/starchyunderscore/w11-nonadmin-utils/blob/main/current/GUI-setup.ps1) for progress on the GUI version
+See [here](https://github.com/starchyunderscore/w11-nonadmin-utils/blob/main/current/GUI-setup.ps1) for progress on the GUI version (Hint: there's barely any, and unlikely to be more anytime soon)